 To achieve this, it is likely that you will need to call on a wide range of skills and tools, from problem solving and decision making, to team management and communications.

-Some of the tasks involved are:
+Some of the tasks involved in facilitating a team away day are:

 - Designing and running the session to achieve the agreed objectives.

 - Providing space and time for the team to discuss, explore, imagine, challenge themselves and each other, and make key decisions on the way.